BleuBleu/FamiStudio/Docs/docs/expansion.md

 * **Wave Preset** : A few preset that you can use to set the waveform envelope.
 * **Wave Size** : The N163 chip had only 128 of RAM to store all the waveforms used at any given time.
 For example, if you use waveforms of size 32, you can only use 4 unique instrument at any given time.
 Using more will result in channels using wrong instruments.
+* **Wave Auto-Position** : Let FamiStudio automatically position the waves to try to avoid overlap.
+When this is active, every time you press Play, FamiStudio will scan all songs and all notes and try to assign a position to all the N163 instruments that have this option enabled.
+Note that this can fail if using too many large waves.
+When the auto-assignment algorithm fails, you will get no error message and will need to use the register viewer to diagnose issues, as mentioned above.
 * **Wave Position** : The position, in the 128 bytes of memory, of the waveform.
 You must manually make sure that different waveforms don't overlap.
 * **Wave Count** : The position, in the 128 bytes of memory, of the waveform.
 You must manually make sure that different waveforms don't overlap.
 * **Resample Period**, **Offset** and **Normalize** : See the [resampling section](#resampling-wav-files-for-n163-and-fds)